What is Claudication in Elite Athletes?

 How do patients present?

-It manifests itself by causing “claudication” (a cramping sensation in the muscles) during maximal exertion.
+It manifests itself by causing pain referred to as “claudication” (a cramping sensation in the muscles) during maximal exertion.
 It is variously described as a cramp, a heaviness or fatigue, which causes a reduction in power and an inability to sustain maximal exertion.
-For elite athletes this results in sub-optimal performances, and clearly impacts on competitive outcomes.
+For elite athletes, this results in sub-optimal performances, and clearly impacts on competitive outcomes.

 How is the diagnosis made?